Merrymount Press: Limited Editions Club

-Artists Employed by Merrymount Press
+Artists employed

 Updike was joined by a number of artists over the years who contributed to Merrymount's distinctive look.

 Bertram Grosvenor Goodhue

 While employed with the architectural firm Cram & Wentworth, Bertram Goodhue designed the cover, borders, initials, and typeface for Merrymount's Altar Book—one of Merrymount's best known publications.
 He continued to dabble in typography and book design, but history would know him primarily as an architect.

 Thomas Maitland Cleland

 T.M.
 Cleland ran his own press, the Cornhill Press in Boston, until 1902 when he returned to New York, where he had begun his career as a freelance artist at age 15.
 During his time in Boston, he accepted a number of commissions from Updike, who mentored him in his early years.
 Among his designs for Merrymount are the cover and title page for The Poems of Dante Gabriel Rossetti in 1903, title page for The Life of Benvenuto Cellini in 1906, and many more small projects.
 After leaving Boston Cleland spent a year, from 1907-1908, as art director for McClure’s Magazine and was later art director for Fortune.
 He would go on to become known for much of his commercial art.
 His clients included the American Piano Company, the Cadillac Motor Company, Grolier Club, and the Metropolitan Museum of Art.